 New York State Governor Andrew Cuomo has extended the closure of all schools in the state until

-As more cases of the Novel Coronavirus (COVID-19) are confirmed in our district and community, I am encouraging you to visit the link below for more information on:
+I am continuing to encourage you to visit the link below for more information on:

 What to Do If You Are Sick or Feel Sick, https://www.cdc.gov/coronavirus/2019-ncov/if-you-are- sick/steps-when-sick.html.